Skills and Litigation

 Alternative Dispute Resolution

-Discussion - 3 hours.
+Discussion.
 This course will introduce students to a wide variety of alternative dispute resolution procedures, with an emphasis on negotiation, mediation, and arbitration.
 Although basic skills and effective strategies for each procedure will be discussed, the course will focus primarily on the laws and policies that affect how the procedures are structured and conducted.
 Successful completion of the course will prepare students for the widespread availability and growing popularity of ADR in almost every area of modern legal practice.